-1. Assessing and planning together with local communities is very important.

-A community can:

-- i) provide valuable ideas during planning - ii) contribute financially - iii) provide labour for implementation - iv) protect and maintain the plantings - v) benefit from employment associated with the establishment and maintenance of the site. - 2.
-Training local people: When teaching local people about Vetiver multiplication, planting and maintenance, provide instruction about its other uses (fodder, handicraft). - 3.
-Propagation: Local nurseries can be contracted to propagate Vetiver and supply bare root slips for installation. - 4.
+- 1. Assessing and planning together with local communities is very important a community can: - Provide valuable ideas during planning. - Contribute financially. - Provide labour for implementation. - Protect and maintain the plantings. - Benefit from employment associated with the establishment and maintenance of the site. - 2.
+Training local people: When teaching local people about vetiver multiplication, planting and maintenance, provide instruction about its other uses (fodder, handicraft). - 3.
+Propagation: Local nurseries can be contracted to propagate vetiver and supply bare root slips for installation. - 4.
 Maintenance and monitoring: The local community can monitor and maintain the plantings.
 Dry sands shift, sometimes burying or even washing away the young grass, so maintenance at early stages is important.